 The following clubs/universities are to use the Peterborough Rowing Club boathouse parking and docking facilities:

 All others are to use the west bank of the river next to the University Athletic Complex.
 Boat trailers will be directed where to park in this area by Head of Trent staff.
-Cars with single sculls may park in any of the three locations.
+All vehicles with boats on the car top must park on the AC (West) side of the river.

-There will be a meeting for coaches and coxswains at 8:15am at the Trent University Athletic Complex on race day.
+There will be a meeting for coaches and coxswains at 8:00am in the upstairs of the PRC Boathouse on race day.
 Important information and last minute instructions will be announced at that time.
 A representative from each club/university must plan to attend.

 All athletes must complete a release form and submit this prior to competing in the regatta.
 The forms must be submitted to the regatta registration desk located in the Trent Athletics Building.
 Forms can be obtained online and brought to the registration desk at the regatta.
 Alternatively, they may be picked up at the registration desk the day of the regatta and returned before you row.